checkmarx-ltd/cx-flow/docs/Tutorials.md

 java -jar cx-flow-1.6.19.jar --spring.config.location="<path\to>\CxFlow\application.yml" --web
 ```

 <br/>**Note** The client-secret value included here is the correct value for CxSAST and is not actually a secret value.
 It is the OIDC client secret used for API login to Checkmarx.

-* If following this guide for demo purposes, you can use ngrok to generate a resolvable address for your CxSAST manager.
+* If following this guide for demo purposes, you can use ngrok to generate a resolvable address for your CxFlow.
 This guide includes ngrok in its examples
     * Download ngrok from https://ngrok.com/download and unzip to the CxFlow folder
     * Start ngrok on port 8982 by opening CMD and entering the following command:
 ```